janniklth/Connect4_ConsoleGame/README.md

 ## Description

 Connect 4 is a classic two-player game where the goal is to connect four discs of the same color in a vertical, horizontal, or diagonal line on a grid.
-This project provides a command-line interface to play the game.
+This project provides a command-line interface to play the game against a bot or another human player.

 ## Features